Michie Peachie Shows Off Killer Physique In New Lower Body Ankle Weight Workout

 “Looking tight!!!” another added.

-A third commenter expressed an eagerness to support any upcoming workout program she puts out.
+A third commenter expressed an eagerness to support Michie beyond her Instagram content.

 “Looking great, Michie,” they wrote.
-“Can’t wait for your workout program to come out so I can join.
-Let me know where I can get the bands, please.”
+“Can’t wait for your workout program to come out so I can join.”